jonomuller/Amble-API/documentation/users/get_received_invites.md

 ### Success response

 - Code: 200 OK
-- Content: A success flag and an array containing the user's sent invites, along with details about the recipients
+- Content: A success flag and an array containing the user's received invites, along with details about the senders

 ### Errors